antvis/G6/packages/site/docs/manual/middle/elements/nodes/built-in/triangle.en.md

       width: 30,
       height: 30,
       offset: 20,
-      //img: '...', The image url of the icon
+      // img: '...', The image url of the icon
+      // text: '...', Use an iconfont for the icon
     },
   },
 });